 - Place 2 eyes and 1 M&M nose on to create the face on each cookie.

-- Repeat wiht remaining cookies.
-Allow to hardenfor 1 hour before serving.
+- Repeat with remaining cookies.
+Allow to harden for 1 hour before serving.

 - Reindeer Oreos -These oreos are completed with a shiny red nose and sure to make a statement in the holidays!

 - Pretzel Snowman -crispy, chocolaty Pretzel Snowmen come together with just a touch of frosting and a little imagination.

 - Red Velvet Cake Balls -Easy to make and infused with a decadent flavor!

 - North Pole Cupcakes – flavorful cupcake supports a giant, snowy drift of peppermint frosting with a cute little sign directing everyone to the place where all the magic happens!